Kvalifika/kvalifika-web-sdk/README.md

 Seamless customer on-boarding through facial authentication

-To try out the end-user facing verification flow, simply navigate to [https://demo.kyc.ge](https://demo.kyc.ge) - this will start the verification flow in your browser.
+To try out the end-user facing verification flow, simply navigate to [https://admin.kvalifika.com](https://admin.kvalifika.com)
+- After registrationyou can quickly generate one time instant verification link

 Kvalifika web SDK, is a simple and customisable library which helps to integrate with Kvalifika solution.
 Use this to simply include Kvalifika flow.